mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following test assumes that the driver will be able to share a cache between
 two MongoClient objects, or ensure that the same MongoClient is used with two
 different connections.
+Otherwise, the test would have a race condition.
-If that is not possible, the test may be skipped.
+If neither is possible, the test may be skipped.

 - Create a request callback that returns valid, and ensure that we can record the number
    of times the callback is called.